 - Transcendence of egotic and spatiotemporal boundaries, being one with the Universe and the Light.

-The only difference being that the Hindu Mystics found a way to mimic Life After Death withoutdying.
+The only difference being that the Hindu Mystics found a way to mimic Life After Death without dying.
 Experiencing the transcendent reality while being alive.
 Fully alive.
+At every moment.
+Unlike those who go through Near Death Experiences and find that bliss once.

 Featured Image courtesy: Flickr